henrypp/simplewall/README.md

 </details>

 #### Q: Why does my network icon have an exclamation mark?
 A: When you are connected to a network, Windows checks for internet connectivity using Active Probing.
 This feature is named as NCSI (Network Connectivity Status Indicator).
-You can resolve this by one of this ways:
+You can resolve this problem in one of the following ways:

 <details>
 <summary>Solution 1: Enable NCSI through internal system rule:</summary>